groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 + The project is created in Visual Studio 2017.
 + Open the solution file in Visual Studio and build the project.
 + On the first run, the dependencies will automatically be downloaded via NuGet.
-+ Data folder at the root folder of Examples contains some sample input templates used in code examples.
-It is mandatory that you download the Data folder along with the examples project.
++ The Resources folder at the root folder of Examples contains some sample input templates used in the code examples.
+It is mandatory that you download the Resources folder along with the example project.
-+ Open Program.cs file, all the examples are called from here.
++ Open the RunExamples.cs file, all the examples are called from here.
 + Uncomment the examples you want to run from within the project.

 Please find more details for how to run the examples [here](https://docs.groupdocs.com/display/metadatanet/How+to+Run+Examples).